ipswita28/ipswita28/README.md

 - 🔭 I’m currently Studying at Indian Institute Of Engineering Science and Technology,Shibpur.
-- 🌱 I’m currently learning JavaScipt
+- 🌱 I’m currently learning for DS
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->